Creating a Review Board Site¶

 We recommend mod_wsgi and memcached

-If you’re using Apache, we highly recommend using mod_wsgi. fastcgi has been known to have memory leak issues with Review Board, and mod_python is no longer developed or shipped with Apache.
+If you’re using Apache, we highly recommend using mod_wsgi. fastcgi has been known to have several issues (including memory leaks and problems when using the LDAP authentication backend), and mod_python is no longer developed or shipped with Apache.

 We also strongly recommend installing and using memcached.
 This will greatly improve performance of your Review Board installation.
 If possible, put this on a server with a lot of RAM.